Platinum’s Paradox: A Tale of Beauty and Peril

 For some, the toll manifests in allergic rhinitis, asthma, or urticaria.
 Rhinitis irritates the nasal passages, causing sneezing, congestion, and itchy eyes.
 Asthma tightens the chest with wheezing and coughing, while urticaria erupts as itchy, red welts—a constant reminder of exposure.
 Together, these symptoms encapsulate the chronic reality of platinosis, entangling workers in platinum’s reactive grasp.

 This occupational toll often goes unnoticed, hidden beneath the metal’s brilliance.
-It demands awareness, prevention, and innovation to ensure that those who labor to extract platinum’s value are not left paying its invisible cost.
+It demands awareness, prevention, and innovation to ensure that those who labor to extract platinum’s value are not left paying its invisible cost—a cost etched in the story of platinum exposure health risks.

 Beyond the Surface: The Long Shadow of Platinum Exposure